Catherine Connoly

 I mean that the great irony of the Irish presidency I find as well is it's very Irish.

-Like going back I mentioned their colonel as well, you know, and the other world.
+Like going back, I mentioned their cunnel as well, you know, on the other world.
+I've spoken about the other world in many podcasts.

-And instead, what you have is this world and then this mirror reality, this other world.
+This pre-Christian Irish idea where linear time doesn't exist, and instead, what you have is this world and then this mirror reality, this other world.

 And in this world, in Irish mythology, there's battles and fighting and scarcity and pain and hardship.
+But in the other world, the mirror world,

+endless food, endless fun, endless joy, endless sex, no pain, endless life, endless knowledge and wit and wisdom.
 And the way we elect people in Ireland is a bit like that.

 We elect the politicians who

-do not have our best interests at heart, who have lovely smiles on their faces, but their policies, they push neoliberal policies and take social safety nets and privatize them.
+do not have our best interests at heart, who have lovely smiles on their faces, but

-I mean, the housing crisis is the obvious example.
+their policies, they push neoliberal policies and take social safety nets and privatize them.
+I mean the housing crisis is the obvious example.

 We consistently vote in parties that just perpetuate the housing crisis.
+It's what we do.

-But then with the president, it's like the other world, the mirror reality.
+But then with the president it's like the other world, the mirror reality.

-You vote in a government who uses their power, who act in the interests of profit and giant corporations instead of human beings.
+You vote in a government who uses their power who act in the interests of profit and giant corporations instead of human beings.

-There's misery in this world but there's a parallel reality where everything is class.
+there's misery in this world and but there's a parallel reality where everything is class.
+Having said that, I'd like the next president of Ireland to be

 speaking compassionately and empathically

 about human issues, about issues that are actually affecting the human beings in Ireland.
+I think it would be a very sad situation if for the next eight years

 you have a president who just shows up to ceremonies and

-and just smiles and gets on with it and shows up and gives Donald Trump his shamrocks once once a year.
+has old party allegiances and doesn't call out the government and just smiles and gets on with it and shows up and gives Donald Trump his shamrocks once a year.

 So my guest in this week's podcast is Catherine Connolly.
+Catherine Connolly wants to become President of Ireland.

-used to be a clinical psychologist, she was a barrister and has a good track record of
+She's an independent Irish politician, years of experience, used to be a clinical psychologist, she was a barrister. and has a good track record of

 being compassionate, speaking compassionately.